Lauren Hobart: Career

 On February 1, 2021, she succeeded Edward W. Stack (son of the founder, Dick Stack) as CEO of Dick's Sporting Goods.
 She is the first woman to hold this position for the company, which was previously held by members of the Stack family.

+Hobart is president of The Dick's Sporting Goods Foundation.
+She initiated the Sports Matter program in 2014, which provides grants, equipment and sponsorships to underserved youth sports programs.
+Hobart is also a member of The Business Council.